eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device
   - ``Specific``
+      - ``Driver`` Which Napalm driver to use when connecting to the device
       - ``Use driver from device`` If set to True, the driver defined at device level (``napalm_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``driver`` Which Napalm driver to use when connecting to the device
-      - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)
+      - ``Optional arguments`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)

 Napalm Getters service
 ----------------------